 Individual client account performance varied around this composite average, reflecting their specific mix of stocks, bonds, preferred stocks, and bond ETFs.
 As always, we remind you that returns from this strategy and performance relative to our benchmark will ebb and flow over time, as do the stock and bond markets in which this strategy invests.

-Here is the record for the Sustainable Income Composite since inception (please see performance disclosure at end of this note)[i].
+Here is the record for the Sustainable Income Composite since inception (please see performance disclosure at the end of this note)[i].

 * Blended Benchmark: 70% S&P 500 Dividend Aristocrats/30% Bloomberg Aggregate Bond Index